 The objectives of CALME are to measure, analyze and broadcast marine soundscapes of the Western Mediterranean coastline in terms of biological and anthropogenic underwater noise levels.
 The outputs of CALME are available to the public and to the scientific community, Governmental Agencies, NGO and private firms involved in environmental marine activities.

 One specific aim of CALME is to acquire data on underwater noise levels of the of the Mediterranean Sea for two EU directives: the Water Framework Directive and the Marine Strategy Framework Directive.

 1. COASTLINE SCREENING

-The coastline screening aims to capture the spatial variability of key habitat soundscapes (e.g., sea grass) and relate it to ecosystem health.
-90 recording positions cover the Western Mediterranean coastline.
+The coastline screening aims to capture the spatial variability of key habitat soundscapes (e.g., sea grass, coralligenous reefs) and relate it to ecosystem health.
+Over 90 recording positions cover the Western Mediterranean coastline.
 Each year, a third of the recording sites (30 positions) is sampled using temporarily bottom-moored recording devices (EA-SDA14 recorders of RTSYS).

 2. LONG-TERM FIXED MOORINGS

-The long-term measurements aim to capture soundscape temporal variability and trends.
+The long-term measurements capture soundscape temporal variability and trends.
 Overall 6 continuous recording stations will be set up.
 Each one is characterized by a key focus.
-Three long-term moorings are operational today:
+Four long-term moorings are operational today:

 1) The Marine Protected Area (MPA) of Caro (Parc Marin de la Côte Bleue, France), focusing on the spawning functionality of the MPA for seabass and breams and the impact of shipping noise associated with the busy harbor of Fos sur Mer.